winblues/web/main/content/posts/recent-advancements.md

 ---
-title: "Recent Advancements in Blue95"
+title: "Recent Advances in Blue95"
 date: 2025-04-21T00:00:00Z
 draft: false
 ---

 This article presents a scattering of recent additions and changes to **Blue95 Topanga** over the past few months.
-Each individual change is arguably not worthy of an entire article on its own, so here's they are in no particular order.
+Each individual change is arguably not worthy of an entire article on its own, so here they are in no particular order.

 ## PowerPoint Templates